Generic Name: dexrazoxane hydrochloride

 USE IN SPECIFIC POPULATIONS

 This drug is known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
-Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function [see Dosage and Administration (2.2)].
+Because elderly patients are more likely to have decreased renal and hepatic function, care should be taken in dose selection, and it may be useful to monitor renal and hepatic function [see Dosage and Administration (2.2)].

 Greater exposure to dexrazoxane may occur in patients with compromised renal function.
-The Totect® dose should be reduced by 50% in patients with creatinine clearance values < 40 mL/min. [see Dosage and Administration (2.2)]
+Monitor patients with impaired renal function for signs of hematological toxicity.
+The Totect dose should be reduced by 50% in patients with creatinine clearance values < 40 mL/min. [see Dosage and Administration (2.2)]

 The molecular formula is C11H16N4O4; the molecular weight is 268.3.
 Dexrazoxane is a white to off-white powder, with a melting point of 194 ± 3 °C. It is soluble in dioxane and 0.1 N HCl, sparingly soluble in water, tetrahydrofuran, citrate buffer at pH 4.0, phosphate buffer at pH 7.0, and borate-potassium chloride sodium hydroxide buffer at pH 9.0.
 The acid dissociation constants, pKa, are 2.5 (for the tertiary piperazine nitrogen) and 9.7 (for the nitrogen imide).
 Log P is -2.135.